-- We have increased headcount to support our revenue growth and strategic initiatives, and as a result, our payroll and related compensation costs have increased.
-We increased our headcount by 1,200 employees in 2014, including 200 employees who were part of the acquisition of Prolexic Technologies, Inc., or Prolexic, in the first quarter of 2014.
-We hired an additional 620 employees during the six months ended June 30, 2015, including employees who were part of the acquisitions of Xerocole, Inc., or Xerocole, and Codemate A/S, known as "Octoshape".
-We expect to continue to hire additional employees, but at a slower rate, both domestically and internationally in support of our strategic initiatives. - Network bandwidth costs represent a significant portion of our cost of revenue.
+- Network bandwidth costs represent a significant portion of our cost of revenue.
 Historically, we have been able to mitigate increases in these costs by reducing our network bandwidth costs per unit and investing in internal-use software development to improve the performance and efficiency of our network.
-Our total bandwidth costs may increase in the future as a result of expected higher traffic levels, but we believe such costs would be partially offset by anticipated continued reductions in bandwidth costs per unit and efficiency measures we take. - Co-location costs are also a significant portion of our cost of revenue.
+Our total bandwidth costs may increase in the future as a result of expected higher traffic levels, and we will need to continue to effectively manage our bandwidth costs to maintain current levels of profitability. - Co-location costs are also a significant portion of our cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
-We expect to continue to scale our network in the future and will need to effectively manage our co-location costs to maintain current levels of profitability.
+We expect to continue to scale our network in the future and will also need to effectively manage our co-location costs to maintain current levels of profitability. - We have made investments to support the potential future growth of over the top, or OTT, media offerings and to support other strategic initiatives that we anticipate will generate revenue in the future.
+On a relative basis, these investments have increased our expenses ahead of expected revenue benefits. - Payroll and related compensation costs have increased as we have increased headcount to support our revenue growth and strategic initiatives.
+We increased our headcount by 979 employees during the year ended December 31, 2015.
+We expect to continue to hire additional employees in 2016, but at a slower rate, both domestically and internationally, in support of our strategic initiatives.